-The Festivals Australia program will only provide funding for a specific project (single discrete activity) occurring within a festival or significant one-off community celebration, and not the entire festival or celebration.
+The Festivals Australia Program will provide funding for up to three discrete projects (single discrete activities) per organisation occurring within a festival or significant one-off community celebration, and not the entire festival or celebration.
 In your application you need to tell us how your project is one of the many things happening at your festival or significant one-off community celebration.